 Vendeur : Grand Eagle Retail, Bensenville, IL, Etats-Unis

 Paperback.
 Etat : new.
 Paperback.
 Hedging has been widely viewed as an optimal foreign policy for small and middle powers.
 However, hedging was more effective in some cases than others and ultimately proved detrimental for certain states.
 This Element contributes to knowledge about hedging by explaining why some smaller powers can hedge successfully between competing great powers while others fail, suffering serious harm.
 It develops a theoretical model consisting of international-systemic and state-level variables that determine hedging outcomes.
 It then tests the model using cases in the post-Soviet space (Georgia, Ukraine) and Southeast Asia (Malaysia, Vietnam, the Philippines) exposed to great power rivalry but exhibiting different hedging outcomes.
 It shows that hedging failure occurs due to changes in three key variables structural uncertainty, availability of protective options, and decisionmakers' geopolitical prudence and interactions between them.
 The Element highlights the limits to smaller power hedging and argues that hedging should not be taken for granted.
 Hedging has been widely viewed as an optimal foreign policy for small and middle powers.
 This Element contributes to the knowledge by explaining why some smaller powers can hedge successfully between competing great powers while others fail to and suffer serious harm.
 It highlights the limits to smaller power hedging.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 N° de réf. du vendeur 9781009638067

 Quantité disponible : 1 disponible(s)